LHC EFT WG Note: SMEFT predictions, event reweighting, and simulation: Strategies for simulated predictions

-Finally, let us clarify the relation to parametrized SMEFT predictions at lower-level representations of the simulated data.
+Finally, let us clarify the relation to parametrized SMEFT predictions at lower-level representations of the simulated data, e.g., after detector simulation.
+Does it have implications for reweighting?
 Following the ME generators providing the parton-level differential cross sections, a hierarchical sequence of staged computer codes is used to simulate phenomena at lower energy scales and using, typically, much higher-dimensional representations of the events.
-The stages comprise the parton shower with ME-matching and merging procedures, the hadronization of the shower algorithm's output, the detector interactions, and the event reconstruction.
+These stages include the parton shower with ME-matching and merging procedures, the hadronization of the shower algorithm's output, the detector interactions, and the event reconstruction.
 Many of these stages are at least partially stochastic.
-Provided $S$ is sufficiently large for the statistical uncertainty in $\lambda_{\Delta\boldsymbol{z}}$ to be acceptably small for any $\Delta\boldsymbol{z}$ in the phase space covered by $S$, we use Eq.~\ref{Eq:separate} or Eq.~\ref{Eq:reweighted} to approximate the parton-level differential cross-section as